Our service now covers areas all across Canada

 There are many ways to evaluate a window’s energy rating.
 In most cases, energy-efficient products get an ER rating (for Energy Rating), which is attributed by the CSA group.
 This group is in charge of establishing a calculation method that considers various things, such as :

 This rating, which is a weighted measure including the previously mentioned factors, produces a result that is calculated on a scale of 0 to 50.
 Higher numbers indicate better efficiency levels.
 Amongst the most famous products are those that carry an Energy Star qualification.

-These window models include double (or triple) panes with glass that lets very little heat pass through.
+These window models include double (or triple) panes with glass that let very little heat pass through.
 The space between the panes is filled with inert gas, like argon or krypton.
 Argon, - which is less expensive than krypton but slightly less efficient- works well to reduce thermal loss when inserted between window panes, as it works better as an insulator when compared to regular air.

 By comparison, traditional windows are filled with air and only include double panes, with standard quality glass.
 For more information about Energy Star products, click here.

 Different types of windows are divided according to separate categories, which are split by climatic zones.
 This means that in addition to choosing products with the best energy efficiency levels, we must also make sure that the windows we choose are suited for the climate in the area where we live.

 Otherwise, even when using windows with a good energy rating, any benefit they may have had will be nullified.
-Canada is split into three (3) climatic zones, depending on the average yearly temperature (to find out where you are, click here) However, some products don’t necessarily have the official seal but they still meet the CSA standards.
+Canada is split into three (3) climatic zones, depending on the average yearly temperature.
+However, some products don’t necessarily have the official seal but they still meet the CSA standards.